andrewGhazi/ezpzmcmcpcpca/README.md

 # Identifiability

 It also works for higher numbers of latent dimensions.
-This simulation explicitly defines two contrastive axes (`W_rand`), but one could also simply create multiple groups in X with varying mean.
+The simulation below explicitly defines two contrastive axes (`W_rand`), but one could also simply create multiple groups in X with varying mean.

 A note on identifiability.
 The sign of the contrastive axes are not identifiable.
-Axes pointing like this `_|` have the same posterior density as axes pointing like this `Γ`.
+Axes pointing like this `┘` have the same posterior density as axes flipped to point like this `┌`.

 To help get around this, we produce a generated quantity variable `W_id` that dots each axis onto the MLE, and if it’s negative multiplies by -1.